tripal/tripal_analysis_expression/README.md

 * **Source File Type** - This can be either "Column Format" or "Matrix Format".
 * **Checkbox** - Check this box to submit a job to parse the data into Chado.
 * **File Type Suffix** - The suffix of the files to load.
 This is used to submit multiple column format files in the same directory.
 * **File Path** - The  path to a single matrix or column format file.
 The path may also be set to a directory, in which case all column files with the "File Type Suffix" specified above will be loaded.
-If the suffix is not specified then
-* **Regex for Start of Data**
-* **Regex for End of Data**
+When loading multiple files from a file suffix must be specified.
+* **Regex for Start of Data** - If the expression file has a header, use this field to capture the line that occurs before the start of expression data.
+This line of text and any text preceding this line will be ignored.
+* **Regex for End of Data** - If the expression file has a footer, use this field to capture teh line that occurs after the end of expression data.
+This line of text and all text following will be ignored.

+# Viewing Data
+The following panes are added to the following content types:

+### Organism
+* **Biomaterial Browser** - After loading biomaterials, a new pane with a list of biomaterials will appear on the corresponding organism page.
+Biomaterials are not required to be synced when to appear in this list.

+### Feature
+* **Differential Expression** - After biomaterials and expression data have been loaded the differential expression pane will appear on the corresponding feature page.

+### Analysis: Expression
+* **Overview (base)** - The generic tripal overview pane.
+* **Protocol** - Protocols used in this analysis (acquisition protocol, assay protocol, and quantification protocol).

+### Biomaterial
+* **Overview (base)** - The generic tripal overview pane.
+* **Feature Browser** - A list of features associated with the biomaterial.
+* **Properties** - Properties associated with the biomaterial.
+* **Cross References** - Accession terms associated with the biomaterial.
+* **Relationships** - Relationships associated with the biomaterial.
+*
+### Array Design